Squire Patton Boggs (London)

 Hammonds once provided the butt of many a legal joke, with an ex-trainee dishing the dirt in a novel, a urinating shoe fetishist and, less amusingly, mass redundancies.

-The financials are looking pretty healthy at the newly formed Squire
+The financials are looking pretty healthy at the relatively newly-formed Squire

 previous year’s USD 810,000 for Squire Sanders partners and USD 720,000